-COVID-19 pandemic dependent care reimbursement program
+COVID-19 pandemic dependent care reimbursement program for U.S.-payroll employees

 You can be reimbursed up to $2,000 for eligible dependent care expenses incurred on or after September 1, 2020 due to the COVID-19 pandemic.